Quiet True HEPA filtration that cuts airborne dust-mite allergens overnight with modest filter and running costs.

 Why the confusion?

-Dust mites live in soft reservoirs—mattresses, pillows, carpets and upholstered furniture.
-They thrive when relative humidity (RH) stays above ~50%.
-The allergens that trigger symptoms are mainly fecal pellets and body fragments that become airborne whenever you make the bed, sit on upholstered furniture or vacuum.
+Dust mites live in soft “reservoirs”—mattresses, pillows, carpets, and upholstered furniture.
+They thrive when relative humidity (RH) stays above about 50%.
+The allergens that trigger symptoms are mainly fecal pellets and body fragments that can become airborne when you make the bed, sit on upholstered furniture, or vacuum.

-A purifier’s job is not extermination.
-It’s to pull allergen-laden air through a sealed True-HEPA filter, trapping those particles before you inhale them.
-Used continuously in the bedroom, a properly sized purifier can reduce nighttime exposure and morning symptoms.
+An air purifier’s job is not extermination.
+It’s to pull allergen-laden air through a sealed True HEPA filter and trap those particles before you breathe them in.
+Used continuously in the bedroom, a properly sized purifier can help reduce nighttime exposure and ease morning symptoms.

 What a purifier can and can’t do